codeignition/recon/README.md

 # Recon
-Open-source IT infrastructue & services monitoring.
+<a href="www.reconapp.io" target="_blank">Recon</a> is an Open-source IT infrastructue & services monitoring tool.
 Our goal is to make an open-source tool that does what SaaS tools do, is easy to use, and is intelligent in its configurations, analytics and alerting.

 ### Release

-We are still in the early stages of development & will release a production ready build by September 2016.
-Follow the instructions below to install & try Recon.
+We are still in the early stages of development & will release a production ready build by September 2015.
+Follow the instructions below to install & try Recon out.

 ### Installation